Representations and evaluation strategies for feasibly approximable functions: Compositional Evaluation Strategies

-A term is called \emph{closed} if it contains no free variables.
+A constant $c \in X$ where $X \in \Prod(\Fix \cup \Free)$ will be called a constant of type $X$ and we write $c \colon X$.
+For every $X \in \Prod(\Fix \cup \Free)$ we introduce a countable set of free variables $x_n \colon X$ of type $X$.
+A term over the signature of $\Sigma$ is defined inductively as follows: \begin{enumerate} \item Every free variable of type $X$ is a term of type $X$. \item Every constant of type $X$ is a term of type $X$. \item If $t_1 : X_1$ and $t_2 : X_2$ are terms, then $(t_1, t_2)$ is a term of type $X_1 \times X_2$. \item If $t \colon X$ is a term of type $X$ with a free variable $n$ of type $\N$ then $\lambda n.
+X$ is a term of type $X^{\N}$. \item If $t \colon X$ is a term and $f \colon \subseteq X \rightrightarrows Y$ is an operation, then $f(t)$ is a term of type $Y$. \end{enumerate} A term is called \emph{closed} if it contains no free variables.
 We denote the set of closed terms of $\Sigma$ by $\CT(\Sigma)$.
 If $t \colon X$ is a closed term we denote by $\sem{t}_\Sigma$ the set of elements of $X$ which it represents under the obvious semantics \footnote{ The application of a \emph{partial} operation could lead to the semantics of a term to be undefined.
 It is however straightforward to define (inductively) what it means for a term to be well-defined, and we will henceforth assume that all terms are well-defined.}.
 A term $t : Y$ is called \emph{semi-closed} if it contains no free variables of free space type.
 We denote the set of semi-closed terms of $\Sigma$ by $\SCT(\Sigma)$.
-If $x_1 : X_1, \dots, x_n : X_n$ are the free variables in $t$, then on the semantic side $t$ defines an operation
+If $x_1 : X_1, \dots, x_n : X_n$ are the free variables in $t$, then on the semantic side $t$ defines a partial operation

 Suppose we are given a structure $\Sigma$.
 A \emph{compositional evaluation strategy} for $\Sigma$ consists of: